 But then, in the next 18 months things didn’t go so well.
 What happened?

 - I experienced complications

 - My body didn’t respond as readily to medication, or exercise, or changing my diet

 My A1C level steadily crept back up.
 The change between each quarterly reading was not a lot.
-But by the end of my third year of living with diabetes I could spit, but I was nowhere near tight control
+But by the end of my third year of living with diabetes I could spit, but I was nowhere near tight control.

-Here at the beginning of 2012 I am re-focusing my efforts to successfully manage my health.
 It takes conscious effort.
 There are a lot of things to manage.
 There are a lot of unknowns.
 Sometimes my body responds positively and sometimes it doesn’t.
 Sometimes it feels like it is all I can do to keep those spinning dinner plates that make up my life from crashing down around me.
 To live well it’s important for me to hold on to my sense of humor (and my sanity) along the way.
 For me, that just might be the key to living well with diabetes.

 MEDICAL DISCLOSURE: If you have diabetes, pre-diabetes or some other medical condition be sure to consult with your medical team (doctor, nutritionist, etc.) before making any changes to your health routine.
 I am not a medical professional of any kind.
 I do not give medical advice.